-Working with a couple to create a customized ritual rooted in the ancient Jewish tradition is one of the great joys of being a rabbi, especially at a lifecycle event as important and joyous as a wedding.
-Using the deep infrastructure of the traditional Jewish wedding, I work with each couple for many months before the wedding to create a ceremony that is personalized, deeply spiritual, and meaningful.
+Working with a couple to create a customized ritual rooted in the ancient Jewish tradition is one of the great joys of being a rabbi, especially at a life cycle event as important and joyous as a wedding.
+Using the deep infrastructure of the traditional Jewish wedding, I work with each couple for many months before the wedding to create a ceremony that is personalized, deeply spiritual, meaningful, and inclusive of both families.

 Sometimes in all of the planning with photographers, florists and caterers, the purpose of the wedding can fade into the background.
 My work with couples ensures that their spiritual and emotional needs stay at the forefront of the ritual.
-The simcha of a wedding has the potential to bring families together in new and unimaginable ways, and even heal old wounds.
-The weddings I perform are slow, deep, spiritually meaningful and shaped to the desires of the couple.
+The simcha (joy) of a wedding has the potential to bring families together in new and unimaginable ways, and even heal old wounds.
+The weddings I perform are slow, deep, and shaped to the desires of the couple.

 I perform traditional Jewish weddings, interfaith, LGBT, weddings for non-Jewish couples, and weddings for younger and older couples alike.
 Please contact me for references, fees, and more information.
-I’d be glad to answer any questions you might have about an upcoming simcha (joyous event) that you are planning.
+I’d be glad to answer any questions you might have about an upcoming simcha that you are planning.

 A Creative 8 mm Wedding Movie

 A few years ago I officiated at the wedding of Adam Cohen and Michelle Hellman in a destination wedding in Florence, Italy.
 Here is an artsy, quaint, 8 mm film of a few parts of their wedding that looks like something from the 1950’s.
 I think it reflects some of the depth and intimacy in the weddings I officiate.
 I love the music by Ennio Marricone (Cinema Paradiso) that the filmmaker Saam Farahmand selected.
 See it on YouTube or click below to watch it here.